Niagara Falls in the Winter

 Floral Showhouse

 The Floral Showhouse is located about a half-mile from the Table Rock Centre.
-The Floral Showhouse has a large collection of orchids, succulents, and other tropical plant species.
+It has a large collection of orchids, succulents, and other tropical plant species.

-For the holidays, there was a large amount of holiday-type plans, such as Poinsettia.
-There were also some outdoor displays – treehouses, Victorian-era houses, and a train.
+For the holidays, there were many holiday-type plans, such as Poinsettia.
+There were also some outdoor displays—treehouses, Victorian-era houses, and a train.

 Evening hours and daylight hours are available.
-Visiting during the day was pretty, but in the evening, the holiday lights would also be so beautiful!
+Visiting during the day was pretty, but the holiday lights would also be so beautiful in the evening!

 Festival of Lights